SwiftlyPHP/database/docs/Query/getDatabase.md

 ---
 # Query::getDatabase

-Return the database against which this query will be executed.
+Returns the database against which the query will be executed.

 ## Method Signature